cammartinezx/RoomHub/README.md

 ### How to run the Docker:
 If docker doesn't work:
-1. Make sure `docker`, `docker-compose` and `Docker Desktop Application` are installed.
+1. Ensure `docker`, `docker-compose`, and `Docker Desktop Application` are installed.
 To check:
     ```
     $ docker -v
     $ docker-compose --version
     ```
     - Go to [https://docs.docker.com/desktop/](https://docs.docker.com/desktop/) to download the Docker Desktop Application based on your Operating System ('Mac', 'Windows' or 'Linux').
-    - Open `EXTENSIONS` in Visual Studio Code and search for `Docker` and install this extension:
+    - Open `EXTENSIONS` in Visual Studio Code search for `Docker` and install this extension:
     ![Docker extension](./Documentation/images/Docker_extension.png)
     You should download the correct extension as shown above.
     - Open `Terminal` in Visual Studio Code and enter this command: `sudo curl -L "https://github.com/docker/compose/releases/download/v2.21.0/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose`.
-You may need to replace `v2.21.0` with your current docker version by running command `docker -v` above.
-Then run this command: `sudo chmod +x /usr/local/bin/docker-compose` (make sure you are in RoomHub directory).
+You may need to replace `v2.21.0` with your current docker version by running the command `docker -v` above.
+Then run this command: `sudo chmod +x /usr/local/bin/docker-compose` (make sure you are in the RoomHub directory).

-2. Build docker: make sure you are opening Docker Desktop Application in your machine.
+2. Build docker: Ensure you are opening the Docker Desktop Application on your machine.
     ```
     $ docker-compose up --build
     ```